codeforsanjose/open311-gateway/_Docs/log_james.md

 ## To Do.todo

-* Implement Gingko BDD tests. @done(2015-12-18)
-* Modify report.Create() to use ServiceID and JID. @done(2015-12-28)
-* Consolidate all Create functionality within the request.CreateReq type. @done(2015-12-28)
+* Restructure App to separate back-end interfaces as separate apps, using go-rpc calls.
 * Change request/common.go: error check validate()... do not error check body or query parm conversion.
-* Update RAML file with JSON specs for input and output payloads.
 * Implement report searches:
 	* Single ID
 	* DeviceID
 	* LatLng
 	* Address
+* Update RAML file with JSON specs for input and output payloads.
+* Implement Gingko BDD tests. @done(2015-12-18)
+* Modify report.Create() to use ServiceID and JID. @done(2015-12-28)
+* Consolidate all Create functionality within the request.CreateReq type. @done(2015-12-28)
 * Implement Services API endpoint. @done(2015-12-18)
 	* Bring Google Maps API over. @done(2015-12-18)
 * Modify CitySourced simulator to return the Request ID and Document ID. @done(2015-12-12)
 * Outline the Displatch system. @done(2015-12-14)

 ## Log

+### 2015.12.30 - Wed

+* Renamed geo functions:
+	* LatLngForAddr() -> LatLngForAddr()
+	* AddrForLatLng() -> AddrForLatLng()
+	* CityForLatLng() -> cityForLatLng()

+### 2015.12.29 - Tue

+* In integration/citysourced.go, created Search structs:
+	* CSSearchLLReq - search by Lat/Lng
+	* CSSearchDIDReq - search by Device ID
+	* CSSearchZipReq - search by a Zip Code
+* Created request/search.go:

+---
+#### How to Handle Dispatching Searches

+**Search by LatLng**

+* For now, find the city for the Lat/Lng coordinates, and send a search to all service providers for that city, with the specified coordinates and radius.
+* *Limit the radius - 100m?*
+* __Recipe__
+	* Get City

+**Search by Device ID**

+* If the request includes a list of previous Service Provider ID's, then use it.
+* Use the current location (or specified address), and query all Service Providers for that City for the Device ID.

+**Search by Zip**

+* Easy with CitySourced...

+---

 ### 2015.12.28 - Mon